Home / Bone & Joint / Shoulder replacement surgery: 3 things to know

 Shoulder replacement recovery

-After surgery, conventional total shoulder patients start physical therapy immediately.
-Patients have therapy for the first three months and follow a home program for a year.
-They can expect to be back to functional activities at six weeks.
+After surgery, conventional total shoulder patients will wear a sling for two weeks.
+Patients have physical therapy that typically starts after six weeks and goes for about three months and follow a home program for a year.
 Reverse total shoulder replacement patients are out of the sling at six weeks and are less likely to need ongoing physical therapy.

 Patients will have lifetime follow up visits with their orthopedic surgeon to monitor for infection, instability and wear and tear.